henkelmax/ultimate-car-mod/wiki/car_crafting.md

 You can repair your car in the car workshop or with a repair kit.
 The repair kit will repair 5% of damage, by putting it into the slot with the repair kit icon.

+`1.10.X - 1.12.X`
 Be aware that if your car has 95% or more damage, the car will get destroyed if a player (that is not in creative mode) hits the car.
 If you want to destroy a car in creative mode, just sneak + hit the car.

+`1.14+`
+You can destroy your car by holding a Hammer/Screw Driver/Wrench in your hand and hitting it twice within half a second.

 Your car can get damage if you drive against other cars or blocks.
 It can also get damage by being in contact with water or lava.